Last Updated on by

 In this article we’re going to looking at a relatively new piece of fitness tech that has rapidly grown in popularity over recent years.
-It’s a vibrating foam roller – a battery-operated version of the standard foam roller (which you’re probably already familiar with), that vibrates!
+It’s a vibrating muscle roller – a battery-operated version of the standard foam roller (which you’re probably already familiar with), that vibrates.
 Our Hyperice Vyper 2.0 review will introduce you to a model that’s touted as the “world’s most powerful vibrating fitness roller“, but is it really THAT good?
 And is it worth the price?
 (For a foam roller, it’s not cheap!)

 The foam roller is designed to increase your range of motion, and improve your blood circulation (thereby promoting faster muscle recovery after exercise).
-It can help release knots from muscle tissue and reduce soreness and stiffness.
+Foam rolling can help release knots from muscle tissue and reduce soreness and stiffness.
 The vibrating foam roller takes recovery for everyone, from professional athletes to ordinary gym users, to a new level.
 The vibrations of a vibrating model offers a more intense massage for faster results, and who doesn’t want that?
 So without further delay let’s look at this exciting piece of fitness equipment in detail.

 Hyperice Vyper 2.0 vs Regular Foam Roller